TritonDataCenter/rfd/rfd/0155/README.md

 code of 200, as well as records containing a `name`, a `type` (of "bucket", as stated previously), and an `mtime`.

+Request headers

+* N/A

+Response headers

+* N/A

 Sample Request
 ```
 $ manta /$MANTA_USER/buckets -X GET